-Objective 2.1: To achieve sustainable growth and development by completing and implementing Vaughan Tomorrow, the City's Consolidated Growth Management Strategy-2031, and by ensuring that the strategy is subject to periodic review and renewal by ensuring that the strategy is subj ect to period lic review and renewal Actions Time Frame Respons sibility Status March 2013 Owner Resources 2.1.1.
+Objective 2.1: To achieve sustainable growth and development by completing and implementing Vaughan Tomorrow, the City's Consolidated Growth Management Strategy-2031, and by ensuring that the strategy is subject to periodic review and renewal

+Actions Time Frame Responsibility Status March 2013 Owner Resources 2.1.1.
 In accordance with the requirements of the Strategic Plan, Vaughan Vision 2020, complete and implement Vaughan Tomorrow, the City's Consolidated Growth Management Strategy - 2031.
 Such strategy will fulfill the requirements for an Integrated Community Sustainability Plan.
 The strategy will be prepared in accordance with the requirements of the Places to Grow plan and will be in conformity with the Region of York Official Plan.
-The Consolidated Growth Management Strategy will be composed of the following elements: Green Directions Vaughan, the City's first Community Sustainability and Environmental Master Plan; The new Official Plan; The Transportation Master Plan; Water and Sewer Master Plan; The Drainage and Stormwater Master Ongoing City Manager's Office All The Official Plan Vaughan Tomorrow has been adopted by Council and is awaiting approval from the Region.
+The Consolidated Growth Management Strategy will be composed of the following elements: Green Directions Vaughan, the City's first Community Sustainability and Environmental Master Plan; The new Official Plan; The new Official Plan; The Transportation Master Plan; Water and Sewer Master Plan; The Drainage and Stormwater Master Plan; Employment Sectors Strategy; The Fire and Rescue Services Master Plan; The Parks, Recreation, Facilities and Libraries Master Plan; and The Long Range Financial Plan.
+Ongoing City Manager's Office All The Official Plan Vaughan Tomorrow has been adopted by Council and is awaiting approval from the Region.
 Other Master Plans such as Green Directions, the VFRS Master Plan, the Active Together Master Plan, Long Range Financial Plan and the Employment Sectors Strategy Study are in various stages of implementation.
 The Consolidated Growth Management Strategy encompasses all of the above noted projects as well as other appropriate strategic initiatives which are part of the Vaughan Vision 2020 strategic plan.

-2.1.2.
+directions .
+Community Sustainability March 2013 2.1.2.
 Review the City's Growth Management Strategy at five-year intervals concurrent with the statutory five-year review of the Official Plan and such review shall be coordinated with the periodic review of the Strategic Plan.
 2015-2020 City Manager's All Office To commence in 2015 2.1.3.
 At the time of initiating the review referred to in 2.1.2, develop a comprehensive framework for reviewing the strategy.
 This will include the evaluation and updating where necessary, of the plans cited in 2.1.1.
 2015-2020 City Manager's All Office Would provide the basis for the 2015 Growth Management Review.